A Quick Guide

 It is one of the ideal ways to supplement your current retirement income – possibly to help in maintaining your lifestyle after retirement, to bridge an income shortfall period or to enjoy a few of life’s luxuries like a vacation.

-It is the best option if you do not require a large amount of money that either a drawdown or lump sum lifetime mortgage can provide you with.
+It is the best alternative if you do not require a large amount of money that either a smaller or lump sum lifetime mortgage can provide you with.

 Learn More About » Income Lifetime Mortgages